shalithasuranga/codeglish/README.md

 What you say now.
 ```
 Hi..
 I've pushed the code into GitHub.
-But, I'm not sure whether it contains bugs.
+But I'm not sure whether it contains bugs.
 ```

 What you'll say after practicing Codeglish.